Gapped spin liquid with $\mathbb{Z}_2$-topological order for kagome Heisenberg model: Symmetric Simple Update

 The above symmetric update can be easily implemented in simple update\cite{Jiang2008a,Xie2014}, cluster update\cite{Wang2011} and full update\cite{Jordan2008}.
 In this paper, we utilize the simple update algorithm\cite{Xie2014} to approach the ground state illustrated in Fig.~\ref{fig:TNS}.
-Besides the symmetrization, we use high-order-orthogonal-iteration (HOOI) method\cite{Kolda2009,Lathauwer2000} instead of high order SVD (HOSVD) as in Ref.\cite{Xie2014}.
+Besides the symmetrization, we use high-order-orthogonal-iteration (HOOI) method\cite{Kolda2009,Lathauwer2000} instead of high order SVD (HOSVD) as in Ref.~\onlinecite{Xie2014}.
 If we keep multiplet dimension $D^*=2$ fixed, we find that $Q_1=Q_2$ NN RVB state is the fixed point TNS after many successive imaginary-time evolution steps.
 This is very different from non-symmetric simple update\cite{Xie2014} where NN RVB state is not the fixed point TNS.
-For $D^*=12$ {($D=29$)}, TNS after update has the spin collection for virtual legs,

-{Simple update details and spin collection $J$ for other bond dimensions can be found in the supplemental materials\cite{Note2}.}
+More simple update details can be found in the App.~\ref{app.update}.